Kezrael/optedr/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Removed examples for unexported functions

-* Removed \dontrun{} from examples as it was not needed

-* Wrapped interactive functions in if(interactive()){}

-* Removed option setting (options(warn = -1)) and used suppressWarnings() where needed instead.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-New submission, there are currently no downstream dependencies for this package.
+There are currently no downstream dependencies for this package.

+## Removed nloptr dependencies
+This update removes the dependency for package nloptr scheduled for archival on 2022-01-21